Core Banking System

 Advancements in Internet and information technology reduced manual work in banks and increasing efficiency.
 Computer software is developed to perform core operations of banking like recording of transactions, passbook maintenance, interest calculations on loans and deposits, customer records, balance of payments and withdrawal.
 This software is installed at different branches of bank and then interconnected by means of computer networks based on telephones, satellite and the Internet.

 Gartner defines a core banking system as a back-end system that processes daily banking transactions, and posts updates to accounts and other financial records.
-Core banking systems typically include deposit, loan and credit-processing capabilities, with interfaces to general ledger systems and reporting tools.
+Core banking solutions typically include deposit, loan and credit-processing capabilities, with interfaces to general ledger systems and reporting tools.
 Core banking applications are often one of the largest single expense for banks and legacy software are a major issue in terms of allocating resources.
 Spending on these systems is based on a combination of service-oriented architecture and supporting technologies.

 Suppliers Core Banking System